nodejs/node/BUILDING.md

 ## Building Node.js on supported platforms

-### Note about Python
+### Prerequisites

-The Node.js project supports Python >= 3 for building and testing.
+* Python support: the Node.js project supports Python >= 3.6 for building and testing.
+* Memory: at least 8GB of RAM is typically required when compiling with 4 parallel jobs (e.g: `make -j4`)

 ### Unix and macOS